kachick/rspec-matchers-power_assert_matchers/README.md

 ## NOTE

 - Currently the matcher is named `be_assert`.
-I don't have confident it is good ot not.
+I don't have confident it is good or not.
 - Extending built-in `be_truthy` sounds good for considering the role, but I would not like to add monkey patching for built-in features...

 ## References